-Many home buyers think that a mortgage loan pre-approval is a done deal and that the mortgage loan will fund and close.
-Majority of mortgage loan applicants who get pre-approved will close on their home loan, however, a pre-approval letter is just a letter of intent that the mortgage lender feels confident that the mortgage loan applicant is qualified and meets mortgage lending guidelines and the lender is willing to proceed with the mortgage approval process.
+The conditional loan approval is also the pre-approval.
+The majority of mortgage loan applicants who get pre-approved will close on their home loans.
+However, and unfortunately, many loan officers issue a pre-approval letter without having it underwritten.
+What these loan officers are doing is issuing a pre-qualification letter and not pre-approval.
+A pre-qualification letter is just a letter of intent that loan officers feel confident that the mortgage loan applicant is qualified and meets mortgage guidelines and feels that the lender is willing to proceed with the mortgage approval process.

 When Is The Pre-Approval Letter Issued?